jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-23 knowledge qna file format.md

     i. `repo`: The URL to your repository that holds your knowledge markdown files.

-    ii. `commit`: The SHA of the commit in your repository with your knowledge markdown files.
+    ii. `commit`: The SHA (hash) of the commit in your repository with your knowledge markdown files.

     iii. `patterns`: A list of glob patterns specifying the markdown files in your repository.
 Any glob pattern that starts with *, such as *.md, must be quoted due to YAML rules.
 For example, *.md.

     # :bulb: Other requirements

-    1. There should be a minimum of 5 `questions_and_answers` in each qna.yaml file
-    2. If you have a context - the minimum number of questions and answer pairs withine each context required to contribute to knowledge is 3 (you would require 5 context based examples.)
+There is a minimum requirement to have 5 'context' - which will have an associated minimum of 3 'questions and answer' pairs.
+The 'question and answer' pairs must relate to the context.